lukebitts/blend/README.md

 The `Display` implementation for `Instance` is a bit unpolished so larger .blend files might cause a stack overflow but that can be fixed by running the code in release mode.
 If you find something that breaks formatting please open an issue.

-### Running examples

-A .blend file may contain personal information from the machine it was created, that's why no .blend files are provided in this repository.
-To run the examples create a folder named `blend_files` inside the `examples` folder, put any file you want there and change the paths in the examples.

 ### Supported versions